Introducing your customer’s Life Stack. Where do you fit?

 - Going out for dinner

-- Watching a movie, play or TV show
+- Watching a movie, play, or TV show

 Here’s an example:

 I have a family of five.
 We’re out of milk.
 We run out of milk on a regular basis.
 We typically have both almond milk and regular milk in the house.
 So, what happens when we run out of milk?
 We must factor in going out and getting milk: a “must do” thing that we need to do every now and then whenever we run out of milk.
-We must think about milk, we must physically go out and get milk.
+We must think about milk and physically go out and get milk.
 Shopping for milk pretty much interjects itself into our day, and we now need to move things around to factor in shopping for milk.

 If you think about it, there is so much “must do” stuff that happens during your day, it’s a wonder you ever get to any of the “like to do” at all.
-This is probably why dads enjoy that rare retreat to their garages and mom’s retreat to their “she-sheds”.
+This is probably why dads enjoy that rare retreat to their garages and moms retreat to their “she-sheds.”

 But I digress.

-If you are a kid growing up in this environment, you might think it magic.
+If you are a kid growing up in this environment, you might think it is magic.
 Milk happens.

-Below the agent layer the services, like the grocery store, the bank, the delivery service etc. The agents talk to these services to trigger actions.
-Like shopping for milk.
+Below the agent, layer the services, like the grocery store, the bank, the delivery service, etc. The agents talk to these services to trigger actions like shopping for milk.

 Think about your own business.
 Where will you live in the future?
 Right now, you interact directly with your customers.
-However, in the very near future, you will be disintermediated lower into the life stack, as agents and master agents insert themselves between you and your customers.
+However, in the very near future, you will be disintermediated lower into the life stack as agents and master agents insert themselves between you and your customers.
 If that is the case, where will you go?
-Will you be content in the lower layers, losing that connection to your human customer, or will you attempt to move up into your customer’s life, and be relevant to them?
+Will you be content in the lower layers, losing that connection to your human customer, or will you attempt to move into your customer’s life and be relevant to them?